-Contact your Azul representative for information regarding specific distros and versions.
+Contact your Azul representative for the latest information regarding specific distros and versions.

 What is a “certified” build of OpenJDK?

 Zulu is verified compliant with the Java Standard Edition (“Java SE”) specifications using the OpenJDK Community Technology Compatibility Kit (TCK) licensed from Oracle.
 The TCK is a suite of more than 120,000 tests which ensures that a binary build of OpenJDK meets all the speculations of the individual JSRs for a given version of Java SE (e.g. Java 8).
-Azul is just 1 of a small handful of organizations and companies that licenses the TCKs for Java 8, 7, and 6, and the only vendor that licenses all current OpenJDK versions (10, 9, 8, 7, and 6) today.
+Azul is just 1 of a small handful of organizations and companies that licenses the TCKs for Java 11, 8, and 7, and the only vendor that licenses all current OpenJDK versions (11, 8, and 7) today.
 In addition to running the TCKs on all Zulu builds, the Zulu QA team also tests the binaries with other Java application stacks (e.g. Tomcat, Red Hat JBoss, etc.) and across different operating systems.